raheemadamboev/pin-lock-compose/README.md

   }
 )
 ```
 Use this only if there is already saved pin.
-If there is no saved pin use, simple `PinLock` instead for creating pin for the first time.
+If there is no saved pin, use simple `PinLock` instead for creating pin for the first time.
 When using `ChangePinLock`, it first prompts the user to enter original pin.
 After user succesfully authenticates using his original pin, it prompts the user to creat a new pin:

 <p align="center">
   <img width="296" height="600" src="https://github.com/raheemadamboev/pin-lock-compose/blob/master/banner_3.gif" />